Pro Bono Counseling Program

 Clients are referred by Community Mental Health Centers, self referrals, schools and universities, social service organizations, victims’ services, churches, hospitals, mental health professional associations, other non-profit organizations and volunteer clinicians (among many other sources).
-We also partner with community agencies to provide Pro Bono counseling services at their locations to reach a greater number of individuals and families in need which include Madisonville Educaiton and Assistance Center, The Healing Center, Community Matters, Santa Maria/Joe Williams Center, Gateway Community College, University of the Cumberlands, The United Way, and MHA Covington.
+We also partner with community agencies to provide Pro Bono counseling services at their locations to reach a greater number of individuals and families in need which include Madisonville Education and Assistance Center, The Healing Center, Gateway Community College, Cincinnati State, The PIER Recovery Center, Brighton Recovery Center and MHA Covington.

 Apply for Pro Bono Counseling Services

 Become a Pro Bono Counseling Service Provider Supervisor

 Who is Eligible?

 The PBCP is a free service available to adults who are unemployed, uninsured, under insured, or unable to afford traditional counseling services.
 These include individuals and families that are struggling with situations such as unemployment, life changes, depression, anxiety, grief, marital or family issues.

 So individuals who might be best for PBCP services would be...

 • underinsured – those with insurance, however mental health may not be covered, or deductible and/or co-pay is not affordable

 • unable to receive public or private help